beautiful life

 Conspiracy Theories: From Tin Foil Hats to Science Labs

-It’s hard to ignore the colorful stories surrounding contrails.
+It’s hard to ignore the colorful narratives surrounding contrails.
 They’ve been accused of being chemtrails — nefarious plots by governments to control weather or worse, minds.
-Although such theories give rich material for X-Files enthusiasts, scientists are busy focusing on their real climate lasting results.
+While such theories provide rich material for X-Files enthusiasts, scientists are busy focusing on their tangible climate impact.

 Expert Opinions and Public Perception